 No matter how small or large, young or old, in shape or out of shape families are, these games are for everyone.
-These Family Olympics games are specially designed so everyone can be a medalist in at least one event.
+These Family Olympic games are specially designed so everyone can be a medalist in at least one event.
 The games will strengthen family members’ relationships and build inter-family relationships through fun competition.

 Open with prayer and a Scripture verse, and light a candle to signify the beginning of the games.
 The administrators of the games double as the judges.
 At the conclusion of each event, present a medal to the first-, second-, and third-place winning families.
 See “Go for the Gold” at the end for a cheap and easy way to make medals.